 - Pillows, sheets and blanket for an XL twin bed (36”x80”)

-- Waterproof, allergy etc., encasing for XL twin mattress.
+- Waterproof, allergy and bedbug proof zipped mattress cover for XL twin mattress

-- Towels, washcloths, toilet paper, shower curtain and shower curtain hooks
+- Towels, washcloths, toilet paper, shower curtain and shower curtain hooks, toilet plunger

 - Soap, shampoo and personal toiletries